oboril/huckel-method/excercise2_gaussian/README.md

-[input file]: the .csv file containing energies, bond lengths and angles --graph : if this flag is used, a 3D graph of the potential energy will be shown --zlim=[number] : limit the maximum energy in graph up to [number] hartrees above from minimum --zlim=classical-limit : plots only data within two classical limits
+[input file]: the .csv file containing energies, bond lengths and angles --graph : if this flag is used, a 3D graph of the potential energy will be shown --zlim=[number] : limit the maximum energy in graph up to [number] hartrees above from minimum --zlim=2-classical-limits : plots only data within two classical limits

 Examples:
 python calculate_frequencies.py H2O.csv